-CBD as a Possible Treatment for Arthritis Osteoporosisjapaorganics
+CBD – A Possible Treatment for Arthritis Osteoporosisjapaorganics

 Osteoporosis affects about 54 million Americans a year.
 Those individuals suffering from the effects of osteoporosis are also most likely suffering from arthritis and cartilage damage.
 Osteoporosis is the medical term which by definition literally means porous bones.
 This can cause pain and significant discomfort to the affected areas and are at a higher risk of bone fractures as a result of bone loss.
 Studies suggest that approximately 50% of women are susceptible to experiencing a bone fracture due to osteoporosis.
 Unfortunately, osteoporosis is a hard problem to diagnose until the patients experience an unexpected fall or break.
 Not only does the bone loss create serious complications but the loss of cartilage, another symptom of osteoporosis, can cause discomfort and problems with mobility which leads to an ever-increasing sedentary lifestyle, which further increases the likelihood of bone density and cartilage loss.
 The loss of cartilage, as a result of osteoarthritis, can eventually lead to disability and immobility which has affected the quality of life for countless men and women.